Athletes at Twin Ponds East for National Blind Hockey Tournament

 “Even if you have a different disability, you can overcome anything as long as you try,” said Stewart.

-Organizers say the goal is to get blind hockey recognized by the Paraolympics by 2026.
+Organizers say the goal is to get blind hockey recognized by the Paralympics by 2026.